 Yes, you feel absolutely awful about drinking again.
 But there is actually a medical reason why those bad feelings are amplified the day after drinking.

-According to David Nutt, professor of neuropsychology at London’s Imperial College, alcohol stimulates GABA in the brain which releases that chill, feel-good vibe we all enjoy from a good buzz.
-He explains that the first two drinks are pure GABA bliss, but once you get to round 3, 4, 5, etc., your brain starts blocking glutamate.
+According to David Nutt, professor of neuropsychology at London’s Imperial College, alcohol stimulates GABA in the brain which releases that chill, the feel-good vibe we all enjoy from a good buzz.
+He explains that the first two drinks are pure GABA bliss, but once you get to rounds 3, 4, 5, etc., your brain starts blocking glutamate.

 More glutamate means you have more anxiety.
 The reverse is also true.
 When alcohol blocks the production of glutamate your anxiety falls to near nil.

 Well… what comes up must come down.
 And that is EXACTLY what is happening to you the day after you drink.